 - Would you be able to share any recent initiatives or programs the company has undertaken to improve its culture?

 - How does the company support employee engagement and community involvement?

-- What are the company’s methods for resolving conflicts and promoting a positive work environment?
+- What are the company’s methods for resolving conflicts and promoting a positive environment?

-Your interest in finding a job where you can thrive and be happy will be demonstrated by asking questions like these.
+Your interest in finding a job where you can thrive and be happy will be demonstrated by company culture questions like these.

 Questions to ask about the team

 Your job satisfaction and overall experience are greatly impacted by your coworkers, so it’s important to understand who you’ll interact with.
 Inquiring about the team during your interview can give you a better idea of what to expect.
 If you want to learn more about the team, here are a few questions you can ask during your interview:

 - Could you tell me more about the team I’ll be working with?

 - How does the team collaborate and work together on projects?